olivierlar/miningsuite/README.txt

 The MiningSuite until version 0.8.1 was designed and developed by Olivier Lartillot.

-Open-source project hosted at http://code.google.com/p/miningsuite
+Open-source project hosted at http://olivierlar.github.io/miningsuite/

-Copyright (C) 2017, Olivier Lartillot
-All rights reserved.
+Copyright (C) 2014—2017, Olivier Lartillot and the MiningSuite contributors All rights reserved.
 License: New BSD License.
 See full text of the license in LICENSE.txt.